 Blogging is fantastic at building your email list, if you are strategic about where you place your opt-ins, and how you give away your content.

 Free downloadable content is a great way to get people to sign up to your list, and most people promote these free downloads in their blog posts.

 When you’re writing your blog post, think to yourself, what could I give away that is related to this blog post that people would happily exchange their email address for?

 Along with having great freebies, strategically placing opt in forms on your blog pages is a must.

 Free downloadable content isn’t going to be downloaded if people don’t see it.
 The best way for people to see it, and the best way to promote it is in your blog posts.

-Even if in this blog post you don’t have something to give away (because let’s be honest, you can’t give something away every time) then just make sure that you have an opt in about signing up for more tips or something enticing and exciting about your email list, to encorage your reader to sign up.
+Even if in this blog post you don’t have something to give away (because let’s be honest, you can’t creating something new every time) then just make sure that you have an opt in about signing up for more tips or something enticing and exciting about your email list, to encourage your reader to sign up.

 There’s a good chance that the majority of your traffic will be coming directly to your blog posts, so use this chance to get people on your email list.